 Standstill, Lock-Up and Voting Agreements.
 The Side Letter Agreement also includes standstill provisions providing that for the period ending on the earlier of the end of the initial five-year research term, the announcement of the Company's intent to consummate a change in control transaction (subject to certain exceptions) or the termination of the collaboration agreement, neither Merck nor its representatives will, directly or indirectly, among other things: (i) acquire any of the Company's securities to the extent it would result in Merck owning more than 19.9% of the Company's shares, (ii) solicit proxies for the Company's securities or (iii) participate in a business combination involving the Company, take any action that might result in the Company having to make a public announcement about (i) or (ii) or seek to influence the Company's management or policies, except that Merck is not precluded from making confidential, non-public proposals to the Company or third parties with the Company's express consent.
-In addition, during the period that ends on the earlier of the end of the initial five-year research term, the announcement of the Company's intent to consummate a change in control transaction or the date on which Merck's ownership of the Company's securities drops below 5%, Merck has agreed to vote its shares in favor of the Company's nominees to the board of directors, increases in the authorized capital stock of the company and amendments to the Company's equity plans approved by the board of directors, in each case as recommended by the chairman the Company's board of directors.
+In addition, during the period that ends on the earlier of the end of the initial five-year research term, the announcement of the Company's intent to consummate a change in control transaction or the date on which Merck's ownership of the Company's securities drops below 5%, Merck has agreed to vote its shares in favor of the Company's nominees to the board of directors, increases in the authorized capital stock of the company and amendments to the Company's board of directors.
 Merck has also agreed, subject to specified exceptions and during the period of the initial five-year research phase, not to sell any of its shares of the Company's capital stock (subject to certain limited exceptions).